Woman says lemur attacked her at Texas aquarium

 PETA sent a statement to KXAN saying the organization has alerted local authorities about the incident.

-The aquarium said it has “one of the largest troops of endangered ringtailed lemurs and have a very successful breeding program to do our part to prevent their extinction.”
+The aquarium said it has “one of the largest troops of endangered ringtailed lemurs and has a very successful breeding program to do our part to prevent their extinction.”